 Does the Republic want to take back Austrians who left to join the ISIS militia?
 Is there a legal, moral or any other obligation to take them back?
 And if yes, how?
 And what happens when they get here?

-The numbers involved are unclear and shift from report to report.
+The numbers of ISIS returnees involved are unclear and shift from report to report.
 Best estimates are that around 300 Austrians left to fight for ISIS, 100 already came back, over 60 died, and another 65 or so are in Kurdish prison camps.
 The discrepancy reflects the confused situation: Many have simply disappeared and could be anywhere.
 A nightmare scenario for the security authorities is that a number have been declared dead in order to let them slip back into the country undetected.

 Most terrorism experts warn that even if ISIS has lost the territory the Caliphate once held, the ideological drive behind Jihadism is still a powerful force.
 Survivors who return are likely Gefährders, dangerously ticking time bombs.
 So back to the two pretty Chechnian-Austrian girls: What to do?

 On one point, the law is clear: Paragraph 27b of the Criminal Code states that anyone actively involved with a recognized terrorist organization can be sentenced to up to 15 years in prison.
 Britta Tichy-Martin of the Justice Ministry told the Salzburger Nachrichten in mid February that they are seeking international arrest warrants for the 60-100 Austrians thought to be in the war zone.

 Who qualifies?
 One can assume that the men were there to fight.
 But the women?
 Their children?
 Do they regret their fervor for the cause?
 Or do they just regret being on the losing side?